virginiatieghi/caloriecounterassignment/calorieexercise/readme.md

 Exceptions: contains the MealTooBigError exception (when an order contains more than 2000 calories).

-Notebooks: my notebook for doing some tests.
+Notebooks: my own notebook for doing some tests (not part of the assignment).